MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 ![Initial Cube](images/tutorials/dataobjects/surfaces/WEMExample3_2.png "Initial Cube")

 Scaling, rotating, and translating the cube itself can be done by using the module `SoTransformerDragger`.
 Additionally, add a `SoTransform` module to your network.
-Add all modules but the `SoCoordinateSystem` to a `SoSeparator` so that transformations are not applied to the coordinate system.
+Add all modules except the `SoCoordinateSystem` to a `SoSeparator`, so that transformations are not applied to the coordinate system.

 ![SoTransformerDragger and SoTransform](images/tutorials/dataobjects/surfaces/WEMExample3_3.png "SoTransformerDragger and SoTransform")